raspberrypilearning/silly-eyes/en/step_3.md

 There are costumes in Scratch that you can edit to make silly eyes for your character.

-Use the Paint editor to change the costumes to add circles, and choose a different **Fill** colour or remove parts of the costume to turn it into a googly eye.
+Use the Paint editor to change the costumes to add circles, and choose a different **Fill** colour or remove parts of the costume to turn it into a silly eye.

 **Tip:** You will need to centre the **Eyeball** costume in the Paint editor so that it rotates smoothly as it turns.
 Use the crosshair to centre the costume.
 The black pupil and coloured iris need to be positioned to the right-hand side of the costume so that the **Eyeball** follows the mouse pointer.